Key Takeaway: Don’t cash out your value bets.

 Risk managers in the United Kingdom used to have the greatest tool available for them.
 This was because Betfair was available to them, and was advantageous because odds compilers weren’t able to beat Betfair at all markets every time, and therefore they knew that bettors that played at higher odds than at Betfair, would have to be sharp bettors.
 This assumption continued and escalated, to the point where there was a consensus that compilers couldn’t beat Betfair on any market.

 The high focus with Arbitrage Betting in the United Kingdom betting industry was mainly aimed at backing the bet at the bookie, while at the same time, laying the bet at the Betting Exchanges.
 This was in place of placing three separate bets at the different bookies, for a guaranteed return.
 It is necessary to point out that there is still some risk involved.

-Arbitrage Betting actually did a lot of positive for the risk departments, as they informed them about how the markets work, in addition to have them realize that the Pandora’s box was opened by sites that compared odds.
-It was also useful to understand that copying already established sets of odds in the market was efficient, and it was also a factor in being able to decrease Arbitrage Betting-opportunities and certain types of sharp betting.
+Arbitrage Betting actually did a lot of positives for the risk departments, as they informed them about how the markets work, in addition to have them realise that the Pandora’s box was opened by sites that compared odds.
+It was also useful to understand that copying an already established sets of odds in the market was efficient, and it was also a factor in being able to decrease Arbitrage betting opportunities and certain types of sharp betting.

 The situation in the present is that there are entire teams and departments that are concerned with surveillance and monitoring bettors on a constant basis.
 This is because the bookmakers want every client to be a part of paying for the excessive budgets in marketing and advertisement, in addition to affiliates.
 If the bettor doesn’t generate a profit of some sorts to the bookie, it is more than likely that the bookmaker will take action, and either limit or eject the account.
 By now, it has become clear that is very difficult and complicated to beat a widespread arbitrage across all the markets, without changing the prices, and therefore these accounts get flagged.